 There’s a stereotype out there that hunters are a bunch of uneducated rednecks and hillbillies who thirst for blood.
 For most hunters, that could not be further from the truth.
-As hunters, we tend to care more about wild animals than the antis can fathom.
-Just the average hunter appreciates them and the wild places they inhabit more than the 99% of the anti activists.
-We learn more about them, about their habitat, and about the challenges they face to stay alive in what’s really a brutal world.
+As hunters, we tend to care more about wild animals than the antis can understand.
+The average hunter appreciates them and the wild places they inhabit more than 99% of the anti-activists.
+We learn more about them, their habitat, and the challenges they face to stay alive in a brutal world.
 A world that modern humans have largely exempted themselves from.
-Our affinity for animals runs deep, and becomes a part of who we are as humans.
-We go out to watch them whether we’re hunting or not, because we love to see them, to observe them, to be near them.
-Our actual days behind a rifle or with a bow in hand are very very few compared to the days we spend just watching them.
+Our affinity for animals runs deep and becomes a part of our human identity.
+Whether hunting or not, we go out to watch them because we love to see them, observe them, and be near them.
+Our actual days behind a rifle or with a bow in hand are very few compared to the days we spend just watching them.
 And that’s the irony that the anti’s don’t get.
-They’re too concerned with dictating what other people should and shouldn’t do, that they entirely miss the point of what hunting is, and who we really are.
+They’re so concerned with dictating what other people should and shouldn’t do that they entirely miss the point of what hunting is and who we are.

-Recently there’s been a lot said about the value of hunting for feeding our families.
+Recently, a lot has been said about the value of hunting to feed our families.
 And that’s good and true (and something that even the most urban hipsters are cluing in on).
 But it’s more than just collecting protein.
 It’s a reason to be in wild places.
-It’s a way to see things that most of the human population will never see or experience… like the way the setting sun shines on a cactus needle, or the value of what little shade a mesquite tree can provide against the noon-day sun.
+It’s a way to see things that most of the human population will never see or experience… like how the setting sun shines on a cactus needle or the value of what little shade a mesquite tree can provide against the noon-day sun.
 Hunting is a reason to climb mountains and stray off improved trails and national parks.
 Do you have to hunt to have those experiences?
 Of course not.
-But how many people who don’t hunt actually have?
+But how many people who don’t hunt have?
 How many people who don’t hunt have felt the excitement of a bull elk screaming at them from 7 yards away?
-Or have seen the intricate dance between a buck and doe during the rut?
+Or have seen the intricate dance between a buck and a doe during the rut?
 How many antis can tell you how the breeding season perfectly corresponds to the time of year that gives newly dropped lambs their best chance for survival?
 Or how the amount of available light in the day controls that breeding cycle?
-How many of them are actually in the woods and willing to help a buck that’s locked horns during the rut when its opponent dies?
-As a percentage, its miniscule.
-They’re far more in their element sitting behind a computer, in the middle of a city, lobbing insults and threats at those of us who do get out and become a part of it.
-What they learn about wildlife comes from the anthropomorphized films made by the BBC, Discovery, National Geographic, and even Disney.
+How many of them are in the woods and willing to help a buck with locked horns during the rut when its opponent dies?
+As a percentage, it is miniscule.
+They're far more in their element sitting behind a computer in the middle of a city, lobbing insults and threats at those of us who get out and become a part of it.
+They learn about wildlife from the anthropomorphized films made by the BBC, Discovery, National Geographic, and even Disney.

-So when I see the antis spew their venom against hunters on social media, I’m more saddened than I am angry.
+So when I see the antis spew their venom against hunters on social media, I’m more saddened than angry.
 And rarely have I ever fought back.
-It’s hard to put your fist through the brick wall of their ignorance.
-But we should be circumspect in how we present our sport to the outside world, and we should police ourselves and our actions in the media to some degree.
-If only to show that there’s far more love for the life of our quarry, than there is joy in its death.
+Putting your fist through the brick wall of their ignorance is hard.
+But we should be circumspect in how we present our sport to the outside world and police ourselves and our actions in the media to some degree.
+If only to show that there’s far more love for the life of our quarry than there is joy in its death.